 When & Where You Should NOT Use SUS

 Even though SUS is highly reliable, there are scenarios when you should not use it for your UX research.
 The most common scenario is when you are interested in obtaining feedback about specific components of a product.
-If you need to know whether the new dropdown menu is working for users, then SUS cannot deliver that data.
+If you need to know if the new dropdown menu is working for users, SUS cannot deliver that data.
 Again, SUS only provides an overall usability score for a product.

 Conclusion

-As you can tell there is certainly a right place and right time for SUS.
-In our scenario, it most certainly was the right place and time because we had just a few days to conduct usability research and provide a report for the executive team.
+As you can tell, there is certainly a right place and right time for SUS.
+In our scenario, it most certainly was the right place and time, because we had just a few days to conduct usability research and provide a report for the executive team.

 Please feel free to download and use any of the SUS tools we’ve made available, and reach out to us if questions arise as you are conducting your own SUS studies.